 - Outdated Methods for File Sharing

-- Why You Need the Best File Sharing Option
+- Why You Need a Cloud-Based Secure File Transfer Solution

 - The Best File Sharing Platform